EternalllZM/rtz-kar/docs/source/netplay_setup.rst

 You will set fullscreen codes corresponding to your GCN controller port as shown above.

 .. note::

-    `Fullscreen codes will cause a desync that is not game-breaking.
+    :ref:`Fullscreen codes will cause a desync that is not game-breaking.
 This desync can be ignored unless players are erratically moving or stuck on walls.`